farsides/cardstories/README.txt

 $ a2enmod proxy_http
 $ sudo /etc/init.d/apache2 restart

-Finally, don't forget to create the default database for the website and run the cardstories web service as described in the previous section.
+Don't forget to create the default database for the website and run the cardstories web service as described in the previous section.

+Finally, to future deployments, you can create a separate local_settings.py containing just the stuff you want applied locally (such as Facebook app id, OWA url, etc) in:

+/usr/share/cardstories/website/local_settings.py

 ##############